scottaxcell/cs555-assignment1/README.md

 * ensure all classes are thread safe
 * choose random server based on disk space percentage
 * try to reproduce stack, kill chunk server with shards
+* verify storechunk is being sent and handle correctly, does it need to when were doing slice store?
 ```
 Exception in thread "Thread-170" java.lang.ArrayIndexOutOfBoundsException: 8
         at cs555.dfs.util.ErasureEncoderDecoder.decode(ErasureEncoderDecoder.java:87)